Facing the Facts About Divorce

 Monitoring your credit will help you keep close watch on your credit and alert you to any changes that occur.
 You don’t want to be the only one left holding the bag when the marriage ends.

-Understanding Property Division During Divorce
+Divorce Facts about Understanding Property Division During Divorce

 There are ups and downs in every divorce.
 This is a good reason for sitting down with a divorce lawyer and ironing things out.
 Sitting with your individual lawyers can assist in the process of agreeing to a fair property division.
-This helps avoid bickering over which of you is entitled to what property.
+This helps avoid bickering over which of you entitled to what property.
 When you are unable to come to an equitable agreement even with the help of an attorney, the courts become involved in the process.

 - Income of you and your spouse